FCC Adopts New Pole Attachment Rules at December Meeting

 The proposed rules would also stop providers from charging customers who terminate service for the time remaining in their billing cycle.

-The proposal is the result of a 2021 executive order directing the agency to consider such a measure.
+A 2021 executive order directed the agency to consider such measures.

 The commission’s two Republicans again dissented from the move, arguing companies would pass the lost money on to consumers and raise rates across the board.

-Commissioners also voted to seek comment on making all mobile devices compatible with hearing aids and to streamline some filing requirements in its Rural Health Care Program.
+Commissioners also voted to seek comment on making all mobile devices compatible with hearing aids and to streamline some filing requirements in its Rural Health Care Program, a broadband subsidy.

 Broadband Mapping & Data